requarks/wiki-docs/guide/pages.md

 There're multiple ways to create a new pages:

-- From the **Page Menu**, located at the top-left corner of the page.
+- From the **New Page** button, located at the top-right corner of the page.
 - By clicking a link pointing to a non-existing page.
 - Manually type the path in the browser address bar.